MehradSm/House-Price-Estimation-Using-ML-Methods/Gradient Boosting/README.md

 # Gradient Boosting

-The following is a description of each script and an order in which you run the code according to report (Section Experimental Results->Gradient Boosting):
+The following is a description of each script and an order in which you run the code:

 1. Generalizationerror.m- plots generalization error
 2. CV_25_mns_mls.m – conducts cross validation for 25 values of MaxNumSplits and 25 values of MinLeafSize